vikash-ftw/Hyperledger-Fabric-v2/README.md

 4. Now in **./docker-compose.yaml** file -- edit 'networks' just like you mentioned in your fabric's docker-compose network files. **So that explorer containers are created in same network as your fabric network**

-5. Now go to the scripts directory in 'Project Home'.
+5. Now go to the FabricV2_SampleNetworkApp directory.

    - To start explorer then run _./scripts/start_explorer.sh_
    - To stop explorer then run _./scripts/stop_explorer.sh_
    - To remove all explorer containers then run _./scripts/remove_explorer.sh_

-6. Now open the explorer dashboard in browser on _port - 8080_.
+6. Now open the Hyperledger Explorer dashboard on URL -> http://\<IP>:8080

 7. If Explorer's service is not accessible on port 8080 -> Then there might be some issue so check the logs of fabric-explorer container.